ATTENTION! PLEASE REVIEW THESE IMPORTANT CHANGES FOR 2016:

 The deadline for CT applications is March 1, 2016.
 MRI Applications: April 1, 2016

 The UCHealth - Memorial Hospital School of Radiologic Technology offers a comprehensive computed tomography and MRI course.
 These courses are only open to ARRT registered technologists who have graduated from an accredited radiology program.
 The courses can include both class and clinic for UCHealth or Penrose employees.
 Students from outside sites may need to provide their own clinical site.
 These courses will prepare the student to sit for the ARRT registry in computed tomography or MRI.
-Please call Scott Smith at 365-1038 for more information.
+Please call Chris Sater at 365-8292for more information.

 CT/MRI Registration Forms: